-Active until 2007, but passed in 2006, the EU approved the EC 1907/2006 regulation aiming to promote and safeguard public and ecosystem wellbeing from dangerous and hazardous substances.
+In 2006, the European Union approved the EC 1907/2006 regulation designed to promote and safeguard public and ecosystem wellbeing from dangerous and hazardous substances.

 REACH, what does it mean?